Specklex/phase-3-ruby-oo-class-variables-and-class-methods-lab/README.md

 [histogram](https://en.wikipedia.org/wiki/Histogram).
 How will you create your histogram?
 There are a few ways!

-- You can need to iterate over the `@@genres` array and populate a hash with the key/value pairs.
+- You will need to iterate over the `@@genres` array and populate a hash with the key/value pairs.
 You will need to check to see if the hash already contains a key of a particular genre.
 If so, increment the value of that key by one, otherwise, create a new key/value pair.